Kinburn Spit: 2022 Russian invasion

+Ukraine conducted the first recorded reconnaissance attempts on the spit beginning in September 2022 on the advice of the United Kingdom.
+Assaults and strikes continued throughout September and into October.

+Dnieper campaign (2022–present)

-After the Russian retreat from the west bank of the Dnieper river during the Ukrainian southern counteroffensive on 11 November, all remaining Russian-occupied territory in Mykolaiv Oblast except Kinburn Spit was recaptured by Ukrainian forces.
+After the Russian retreat from the west bank of the Dnieper river during the Ukrainian southern counteroffensive on 11 November 2022, all remaining Russian-occupied territory in Mykolaiv Oblast except the Kinburn Spit was recaptured by Ukrainian forces.
 Ukraine once again had access to the mouth of the Dnieper, although navigation to the Black Sea was still not possible.
 Ochakiv became less vulnerable to Russian artillery attacks after the frontline shift, allowing Ukrainian forces to stage attacks from there with less threat of disruption.
 Ochakiv was the closest settlement to the spit at a distance of only 4 km across the strait, the Russian retreat put Kinburn "well within massed artillery range" according to Mike Martin, a fellow at the Department of War Studies at King's College London.
 On 12 November, Ukraine's Operational Command South officially announced their intention to recapture Kinburn Spit.